 Where can I get flood insurance?

-You can typically buy flood insurance from your homeowners insurance company.
+Most home insurance companies offer flood insurance coverage, so you might be able to buy flood insurance from your current insurer.
 Nearly every major insurance company offers NFIP flood insurance to residents of participating communities, but some may also provide their own private flood insurance.
 In this section, we’ll walk you through the different types of flood insurance available to you.
 [2]

 1. The National Flood Insurance Program